PRich57/short-url/README.md

 ## Contributing

-Short URL is an ongoing solo project, and while it's primarily managed by me, I welcome any questions, feedback, or suggestions for improvement.
+YouRL is an ongoing solo project, and while it's primarily managed by me, I welcome any questions, feedback, or suggestions for improvement.
 If you're interested in discussing the project or have any queries, feel free to connect with me via [LinkedIn](https://www.linkedin.com/in/peterrichards57/).
 Your insights and perspectives are valuable in continually enhancing this application.

 ## Future Development Goals

-Short URL is not just a demonstration of my technical skills but a tool with practical applications.
+YouRL is not just a demonstration of my technical skills but a tool with practical applications.
 With a commitment to continuous improvement and innovation, the following developments are on the horizon:

 ##### Account Management Enhancements:

 Introducing features for users to update their account information, including username, email, and password, ensuring a more personalized and secure experience

 ##### Enhanced Security:

 Implementing a 'Forgot Password' feature, enabling users to securely reset their passwords and maintain account access.

 ##### Progressive Web App (PWA) Transition:

-Converting Short URL into a PWA to provide offline access to data, thereby improving accessibility and user convenience.
+Converting YouRL into a PWA to provide offline access to data, thereby improving accessibility and user convenience.

 ##### Mobile Usability:

 Refactoring the application using React Native, targeting enhanced mobile user experience and interface responsiveness.